-Higher Education Institutions often use Al-powered technology that has transformed various aspects of teaching, learning and administration.
+As we've seen above Higher Education Institutions use Alpowered technology that has transformed various aspects of teaching, learning and administration.
 Some subject areas utilise Al tools to enhance leaning such as (but not limited to):

-- Medical: Al can be applied to medical training, such as simulating patient cases, diagnosing diseases, and recommending treatments.
-It can help medical students and professionals to stay up to date with the latest research and practices. - Engineering: Al tools can enhance engineering courses by providing simulations, modelling, and problem-solving exercises.
-They can enable students to gain practical experience and develop critical skills. - Mathematics: All can create personalised math exercises, offer step-by-step solutions, and adapt difficulty levels. - Image analytics: In subjects like art, history or biology, Al can analyse images, identify patterns, and assist researchers in these studies.
+Medical - Al can be applied to medical training, such as simulating patient cases, diagnosing diseases, and recommending treatments.
+It can help medical students and professionals to stay up to date with the latest research and practices.

+Engineering - Al tools can enhance engineering courses by providing simulations, modelling, and problem-solving exercises.
+They can enable students to gain practical experience and develop critical skills.

+Mathematics - AI can create personalised math exercises, offer step-by-step solutions, and adapt difficulty levels.

+Image analytics - In subjects like Art History or Biology, AI can analyse images, identify patterns, and assist researchers in these studies.

-Al Opportunities
+AI Opportunities